brotkrueml/typo3-matomo-widgets/Documentation/Widgets/Index.rst

       - filter_sort_order: desc

+.. _widgets-operating-site-search-keywords:

 Site search keywords
 ====================

+.. versionchanged:: 4.0
+   The numbers for the last 28 days are displayed.
+In older versions the numbers for the current month have been shown.

 Overview of the search keywords that visitors searched for on the internal search engine: